Master of Arts in Communication

 The Organizational Communication Management concentration enables students to apply knowledge of communication theories and research to communication practices related to organizations, equipping students to contribute their knowledge and skills as specialists in the ethical management of communication for organizations.

-The Marketing Communication concentration equips students with knowledge and skills in communication and marketing theories and strategies to serve as marketing communication specialists for a variety of organizations.
+The Integrated Marketing concentration equips students with knowledge and skills in communication and marketing theories and strategies to serve as marketing communication specialists for a variety of organizations.

 The Sports Communication concentration equips students with knowledge and skills to serve as communication specialists in sport-related professions or organizations.